-After the installation is complete, type reboot and press Enter.

-The Virtual Edge Gateway restarts, and the login screen appears.
+3. After the installation is complete, type reboot and press Enter.
+The Virtual Edge Gateway will restart multiple times to finish the configuration.
+Please wait for Five to Ten minutes for the initial configuration process to complete.

 4. Log in as admin and do the following: